grahamrp/sods/gp_blogpost.md

 I wanted just a few of the best variables to use as predictors in my model, then I could make a shiny app with just a few input fields for users to predict an average salary for similar developers, or just see how much the variables affect salary.

 As speed was of the essence (to play with shiny.semantic ASAP!)
-I took an automated approach to finding some good candidate variables for my modle.
+I took an automated approach to find some good candidate variables for my model.

 The **caret** package provides a *recursive feature elimination* function, starting with a model with all the predictors and then the least important variables are removed.
 I wasn't sure how many variables I needed to retain for a good model but caret lets you try different subsets and measures the results: